neuronsimulator/nrn/programming/math/random.rst

         As of version 7.3, a more versatile cryptographic quality generator, Random123, is available with the :meth:`Random.Random123` method.
-This generator uses a 34bit counter, 2 32 bit identifiers, and a 32 bit global index and is most suitable for managing separate independent, reproducible, restartable streams that are unique to individual cell and synapses in large parallel network models.
+This generator uses a 34bit counter, up to 3 32 bit identifiers, and a 32 bit global index and is most suitable for managing separate independent, reproducible, restartable streams that are unique to individual cell and synapses in large parallel network models.